-One September “The Ed-U-Tainer” aka Dennis Chandler did his “Every-First-Wednesday-of-the-Month-at-Wiggins-Place-Playing-Engagement”.
-How was it?
-He said he floated all the way home “on Cloud nine… that’s how much fun I had”.
+At one of his “Once-a-Month-at-Wiggins-Place” Playing-Engagement… an interesting thing happened.
 He told of a timely request for him to play composer Kurt Weill’s “SEPTEMBER SONG”.
-That turned into a dialogue on the subject of his late mother’s family roots and the Small branches of the Weill family.
+That turned into a dialogue on the subject of his late mother’s family roots… and the Small branches of the Weill family.
 Some in pianist-Dennis’ audience knew the Small family.
 How?
 From their popular “Small Brothers Toy Store” in Youngstown.
 Others from that area knew Marge and were friends with her late sister Flora Weill Small.
 No doubt, they said, from Flora playing Maj Jong aka “Aunt Flo’s floating card game”.
-Now, one of those card-players gets to hear her requested songs dedicated by Dennis “For Aunt Ruthie” (previously it was for “For Mz.
+It was a Joy for Dennis to do numbers for one of those card-players, Ruth Schwartz, now of Blessed Memory.
+Since her passing… Dennis still plays in dedication “for Aunt Ruthie” (previously it was for “For Mz.
 Ruthie Schwartz”).
-So, one can understand what he meant when he said, “I had so much fun… I floated all the way home on Cloud nine”.
+So, one can understand what he means when he says, in answer to my question, “Dennis, did you have fun (at your gig)?”
+He always says, “I had so much fun… I floated all the way home on Cloud nine”.
 (Isn’t that a song title?)

 Well… here’s more about those well-worn-threads woven in this-tapestry-of-life (on the Weill side of his late mother, Marge).
 And more about how the MARX BROTHERS come into play, so to speak.
 But ’bout that McCoy connection to the Chandlers… that’ll have to wait.
 We found out Dennis’ late dad, Ted Chandler did some research on his mother… Grandmother Icy McCoy.
 Yes, as in that famed expression… “the REAL McCOY“.
 Yes, as in those infamous Hatfields and Mc Coys.
 So, to quote a lyric line from composer Kurt Weill’s “SEPTEMBER SONG” … “The days grow short when you reach September….”

 Going back to school brings more info, they say.
 Here’s hoping that’s the case when pianist-Dennis does The Weills (to be booked via Bainbridge).
-In the meanwhile, Chameleon Chandler will continue to play around, all over the Menorah Campus (in Beachwood).
-FYI: Dennis has done classes at Rose Institute for Lifelong Learning, performed at R.H.
-Myers, Stone Gardens, Menorah Park and the afore-mentioned Wiggins Place.
+In the meanwhile, Chameleon Chandler will continue to play around, all over the Menorah Campus.
 Now since it has been suggested he play at The Weills; one wonders what that Weill connection will lead to?
-(Where’s a Genealogist when you need one?)

 For more info on his mini concert/ lecture series… go to “MASTERS OF MELODY” page.)